Art History

 • Art history faculty stand in front of a painting in the Davis Art Museum.

-James Oles, senior lecturer in art, curated the major transnational traveling exhibition Diego Rivera’s America, which was on view at the San Francisco Museum of Modern Art (2022–23) and Crystal Bridges Museum of American Art (2023).
+James Oles, associate teaching professor in art, curated the major transnational traveling exhibition Diego Rivera’s America, which was on view at the San Francisco Museum of Modern Art (2022–23) and Crystal Bridges Museum of American Art (2023).

 • Sepia photograph of Madonina stroking her hair.

-Professor Jacki Musacchio's forthcoming book examines the artist, translator, and philanthropist Francesca Alexander (1837-1917), a Bostonian who lived most of her life in Italy; Alexander was a celebrated member of Florence's Anglo-American community and her books, three of which were brought to press by the English critic John Ruskin, made her an international celebrity.
+Professor Jacki Musacchio’s book, The Art And Life Of Francesca Alexander (Lund Humphries Publishers Ltd, 2025), examines Alexander (1837-1917) an artist, translator, philanthropist, and Bostonian who lived most of her life in Italy; Alexander was a celebrated member of Florence’s Anglo-American community and her books, three of which were brought to press by the English critic John Ruskin, made her an international celebrity.

 Opportunities